manuelgilm/random_walker_with_python/README.md

-# In this script can simulate a random walker with one or more "random walkers", to graphic is used matplotlib.
+# In this script can simulate a random walker with one or more "random walkers".

 ## Example of use